 Victorian literature has a romantic appeal to it these days.
-One can only think of Victorian culture, with the class and aristocracy firmly in place; but we can’t forget that the Victorian movement separated from the Romantic movement, which literally lasted the reign of Queen Victoria between 1837-1901.
+One can only think of Victorian culture, with the class and aristocracy firmly in place.
+However, we can’t forget that the Victorian movement separated from the Romantic movement, and the Transcendentalist, which lasted the reign of Queen Victoria from 1837 to 1901.
+In this post, we will understand what caused this movement and the writers involved.

-I think it’s immediately important to note that England grew massively during Queen Victoria’s reign (from 14 million to over 30 million people).
+England grew massively during Queen Victoria’s reign (from 14 million to over 30 million people).
 Rapid population growth changed living conditions and person-to-person interaction.
-There was also the Industrial Revolution occurring in Britain, so there are some steps forward in technology that changed how people went about their day-to-day actions.
+There was also the Industrial Revolution, so technology moved quickly forward.
+As such, social issues became more noticeable, such as living conditions for the people from low-income households, and the use of debtor’s prisons.

-Additionally, when it came to intellectual changes, Darwinism was becoming a factor for the religious and science community to consider.
-Therefore, people were thinking about their impact on the world in different ways, just as they had during the Renaissance, the Neoclassical Period, the Romanticist period, etc.
+Additionally, when it came to intellectual changes, Darwinism was becoming a factor for the religious and science communities.
+Therefore, people were thinking about their impact on the world in different ways, just as they had during the Renaissance, the Neoclassical Period, the Romanticist period, etc. The ideas of realistic interpretation fell hand-in-hand with the very real nature of the world.

-Finally, the working class suffered at the hands of all this innovation, as their working conditions were truly terrible, so the artists of the time crafted works illustrating the ridiculousness of these social conditions.
-There was a lot going on!
+Finally, the working class suffered at the hands of all this innovation, as their working conditions were terrible.
+The artists of the time crafted works criticizing these conditions.

 “Oh!
 But he was a tight-fisted hand at the grindstone, Scrooge! a squeezing, wrenching, grasping, scraping, clutching, covetous, old sinner!
 Hard and sharp as flint, from which no steel had ever struck out generous fire; secret and self-contained, and solitary as an oyster.
 The cold within him froze his features, nipped his pointed nose, shriveled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice.”